pkmanas22/TODO-APP-backend/README.md

 6. `config/`

    - Contains all the configuration files for the app.
 This includes `connector.js`, `middleware.js` and `validator.js` file.
-   - `connector.js` contains the code for connecting to the database.
+   - `connector.js` contains the code for connecting to the mongoDB database.
    - `middleware.js` contains the code for checking if the `id` exists or not for editing a task, marking a task as completed and deleting a task.
-   - `validator.js` contains the code for validating the title field should not be empty.
+   - `validator.js` contains the code for validating the title field should not be empty, due date should be in the future date and category should be either `important` or `urgent` or `normal`.

 7. `routes/`